PERSISTLab/BatterylessSim/README.md

 #### For Eclipse:

+*You should be able to import the project automatically using the eclipse Import GUI.
+If not, delete eclipse project files (.classpath, .project) and try the below.*

 After moving the project into Eclipse, add the necessary libraries to the bulid path by doing the following:

 	1) Right-click on the project in the left menu